nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The `INDEX` refers to the index number shown in the current Employee Directory inside the _Main View_.<br>
 * The `INDEX` **must be a positive integer** (e.g. 1, 2, 3, ...​).<br>
 * The `INDEX` **should not be larger than** the total number of employees listed in the current Employee Directory inside the _Main View_.
-(e.g. There are 2 employees listed in the current Employee Directory inside the _Main View_.
- The `INDEX`should be less or equal to 2.)<br>
+For example, there are 2 employees listed in the current Employee Directory inside the _Main View_.
+The `INDEX`should be less or equal to 2.<br>

 <div markdown="span" class="alert alert-primary">